 Parent Engagement vs Parent Involvement

 Traditionally parents have been involved in schools but not engaged.
 You are commonly invited to assemblies, carnivals and celebrations of success.
-And that’s great, but as the years go on, less and less parents attend.
+And that’s great, but as the years go on, fewer and fewer parents attend.
 There is a growing feeling that parents don’t belong in high schools.
 Often this is reinforced by teens who would ‘rather die’ than have Mum or Dad at school.

 What Does Parent Engagement Look Like?